Giulia (wrestler): NXT (2024–2025)

-Women's United States Champion (2025–present)
+SmackDown (2025–present)

 On April 21, Giulia made her first main roster appearance on the Raw after WrestleMania 41 alongside Roxanne Perez, interfering a match between Women's World Champion Iyo Sky and NXT Women's Champion Stephanie Vaquer.
 On the May 12 episode of Raw, Giulia and Roxanne lost to Sky and Rhea Ripley in a tag team match.
 On the May 16 episode of SmackDown, Giulia was announced as the newest member of the SmackDown brand.
 The following week, Giulia made her SmackDown debut, defeating Charlotte Flair and Women's United States Champion Zelina Vega in a triple threat match to qualify for the Money in the Bank ladder match at the namesake event by pinning Vega, but the match was won by Naomi.
 On the June 27 episode of SmackDown, Giulia defeated Vega to win the Women's United States Championship.
-On the July 25 episode of Smackdown, Giulia aligned herself with a returning Kiana James, the latter serving as her official representative.
+On the July 25 episode of SmackDown, Giulia aligned herself with a returning Kiana James, with the latter serving as her official representative.
 The following week, Giulia made her first title defense, retaining the title in a rematch against Vega.
-On the November 7 episode of SmackDown, Giulia lost the title to Chelsea Green, ending her reign at a record 133 days.
+On the November 7 episode of SmackDown, Giulia lost the title to Chelsea Green, ending her reign at a record 133 days, but regained the title on the January 2, 2026 episode of SmackDown.

+On the February 6 episode of SmackDown, Giulia and James faced WWE Women's Tag Team Champions Rhiyo (Rhea Ripley and Iyo Sky) for the titles but lost the match.
+Gulia lost the Women's United States Championship to Tiffany Stratton on the April 24 episode of SmackDown, ending her second reign at 112 days.
+Her alliance with James ended when James blamed her for her failure to advance to the semifinals of the Queen of the Ring tournament on the June 5 episode of SmackDown, prompting Giulia to retaliate against her former ally turning Giulia face for the first time since April 2025.